MicrosoftDocs/defender-docs/defender/threat-intelligence/index-backup.md

 ## Analyst insights

-Analyst insights distill Microsoft’s vast data set into a handful of observations that simplify the investigation and make it more approachable to analysts of all levels.
+Analyst insights distill Microsoft's vast data set into a handful of observations that simplify the investigation and make it more approachable to analysts of all levels.

 Insights are meant to be small facts or observations about a domain or IP address and provide Defender TI users with the ability to make an assessment about the artifact queried and improve a user's ability to determine if an indicator being investigated is malicious, suspicious, or benign.